AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/PipeConnector1.jpg?raw=true" height=250>

-[**The bolding isn't showing up properly for me here and for Figure 8 but everything else is fine...**]

 **Figure 7**: The above flow connector enables the reactor (pipe) to be connected to clear flex tubing.